chepsi/anime-app/README.md

    Contains Repository Interface and Domain Models

 3. **Data**
-   Contains Repository Implementation and Data Models as well as mappers from DataSources to Data and Data to Domain
+   Contains Repository Implementation and Data Models as well as mappers from Data Sources to Data and Data to Domain

 4. **LocalDataSource**